mozilla/fxa/packages/fxa-content-server/CONTRIBUTING.md

 * **chore**: Changes to the build process or auxiliary tools and libraries such as documentation generation

+### Scope
+The scope could be anything specifying place of the commit change.
+For example `oauth`, `fxa-client`, `signup`, `l10n` etc...

+### Subject
+The subject contains succinct description of the change:

+* use the imperative, present tense: "change" not "changed" nor "changes"
+* don't capitalize first letter
+* no dot (.) at the end

+###Body (optional)
+Just as in the **subject**, use the imperative, present tense: "change" not "changed" nor "changes" The body should include the motivation for the change and contrast this with previous behavior.

+###Footer
+The footer should contain any information about **Breaking Changes** and is also the place to reference GitHub issues that this commit **Closes**.

 ## Grunt Commands

 [Grunt](http://gruntjs.com/) is used to run common tasks to build, test, and run local servers.